tannerhelland/PhotoDemon/README.txt

 	or required.
 An INI file is used to store program settings, and if no INI is found, PhotoDemon will generate one for you.
-PhotoDemon does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Preferences menu – it leaves no trace of itself on your hard drive.
+PhotoDemon does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Preferences dialog – it leaves no trace of itself on your hard drive.

 :: Powerful macro and batch conversion support
 	PhotoDemon provides full macro support.
 Simply hit “Record Macro”, then perform